-“We charge 200Php for the exit row, ma’am.”
+“We charge US$4 for the exit row, ma’am.”

 “Fine.”
-What’s 200PHP if I’m already paying 3,600PHP for that excess baggage.
+What’s 200PHP if I’m already paying 3,600PHP for that excess baggage?
 I went to the cashier and paid for everything then went out to say one last goodbye to the people waiting for me outside.

-As I am hugging my sister, last, I saw Inna, Niko and Tiff slowly bursting into tears and Erin with a big “good luck and I love you” smile.
-I had to ignore them or else I well end up crying in public too.
+As I am hugging my sister, last, I saw Inna, Niko, and Tiff slowly bursting into tears and Erin with a big “good luck and I love you” smile.
+I had to ignore them or else I will end up crying in public too.

 I just nodded so she would stop talking and I continued walking.
 But that last look at my sister, I saw her crying with all the others but trying to be brave and walk the opposite way.
 I continued walking up to the departure gates.

 I read my sister’s messages about seeing her in Brazil next year; Erin wishing me love and luck with a lot of smiles; Tiffany asking for my Vimeo login details so she can upload Martin’s video; Inna saying “I love you” a lot of times; my brother Jethro apologizing because he didn’t arrive on time at the airport; and my mother — my mother whom all of these years supported me in everything that I wanted to do in life, everything that I wanted to be; my mother who wishes that the universe will love me the way she does.
 Dear ma, I am me now because of you and I thank you for that.
 I’m gonna go out there, spread my wings and fly high!

-To everyone who texted me, thank you and sorry if I wasn’t able to reply.
+To everyone who texted me, thank you, and sorry if I wasn’t able to reply.
 I appreciate all your messages and I love you for that!
 I know I have a few friends but I know all of you are real.
 This is it: I guess I am really on my way to travel the world!